vsuthichai/paraphraser/README.md

 This project providers users the ability to generate paraphrases for sentences through a clean and simple API.
 A demo can be seen here: [pair-a-phrase](http://pair-a-phrase.it)

-The paraphraser was developed for Praxis SW under the [Insight Data Science Artificial Intelligence](http://insightdata.ai/) program.
-Praxis SW goals are to generate paraphrases for applications.
-Their immediate goal is to generate data to improve interaction between consumers and their voice activated devices.
-Assume a user issued a command to their user by saying `"Book me a flight to Hawaii."`, it should be able to understand all the myriad number of ways that you could convey the same meaning using different words.
-For example, `"Schedule a flight to Hawaii"` or `"Purchase a planet ticket to Hawaii"`.
-Alexa needs to be able to recognize these different paraphrases in order to recognize your task.
+The paraphraser was developed under the [Insight Data Science Artificial Intelligence](http://insightdata.ai/) program.

 ## Model